- our blog

 3

-Every time you make payment for your loan (such as every month, etc, depending on your repayment cycle), remember to keep the payment receipt and send it to the licensed money lender as proof that you have paid.
+Each time you make payment for your loan (such as every month, etc, depending on your repayment cycle), remember to keep the payment receipt and send it to the licensed money lender as proof that you have paid.

 4